 This holiday has roots in Welsh mythology, where it is named after the god Mabon ap Modron.
 He was said to be born at the autumn equinox, and his name means “Divine Son.”
 I pronounce it as “May-bon”, and it has a ton of correspondences: apples, corn, cornucopias, pomegranates, grapes, ivy, acorns, and balance.

 What is the Autumn Equinox?

-Following on from the theme of balance, the Autumn Equinox happens to be the same date too – Mabon falls on the equinox, not the other way around.
+Following on from the theme of balance, the Autumn Equinox happens to be around the same date too – Mabon falls on the equinox though, not the other way around.
 An equinox is where the day and night are the same in length due to the Earth’s orbit around the Sun, and it creates a balance.
 This happens twice a year, the midway point between solstices.

 We have the Vernal or Spring Equinox on or around March 20-21, and the Autumnal or Fall Equinox on September 22-23.
 After this point, the days will start getting shorter in the Northern Hemisphere as we spiral towards Winter and the final season of introspection.

 How to celebrate Mabon?

 There are many ways to celebrate this sabbat.
 One way is to give thanks for the harvest that you have gathered throughout the year.
 This can be done by making a feast with food from your garden, or by donating old winter clothing that you don’t want to keep to ensure others stay warm as it gets cooler.